HOW TO KEEP YOUR POOL FREE OF LEAVES

 A robotic pool skimmer is a very simple and effective option for keeping leaves out of your pool.
 However, it’s also the most expensive solution with most robot skimmers running between $500 and $1000.
 Robotic skimmers work almost exactly like a robotic vacuum cleaner for your home.
 They digitally map out the area using internal sensors and hit detection, and they suck up all of the debris in that specific region whenever the user schedules a cleaning.
 The only thing you have to do for the robot is empty the bin when it’s full and clean the filter when it’s clogged.

 A clean pool is a healthy pool, but we understand that you don’t always have time to do a deep cleaning.
 That’s why we’re here to help.
-Our team of pool technicians here at Sanchez Pools can take care of all the stressful maintenance work, so all you have to do is focus on enjoying your pool.
+Our pool builders San Antonio team here at Sanchez Pools can take care of all the stressful maintenance work, so all you have to do is focus on enjoying your pool.
 Contact us today so you can schedule a pool cleaning to get your pool sparkling and pristine again in no time.